 Marine ecosystem

-The marine ecosystems They cover 70% of the planet's surface, making them the most extensive type of ecosystem.
-The oceans contain an immense diversity of organisms, ranging from microscopic microorganisms to huge mammals such as whales.
+The marine ecosystems They cover 70% of the planet’s surface, making them the most extensive type of ecosystem.
+Oceans contain an immense diversity of organisms, ranging from microscopic microorganisms to enormous mammals like whales.
 In this habitat, life depends on sunlight reaching the upper layers of the ocean, where algae and phytoplankton play vital roles in nutrient cycles, providing food for a multitude of organisms.
+Within marine ecosystems, there are different subtypes:

-1. Coral reefs: Known for their high biodiversity, these ecosystems are true hotspots of marine life and are home to hundreds of species of fish, invertebrates and coral reefs.
+- Coral reefs: Known for their high biodiversity, these ecosystems are true hotspots of marine life and are home to hundreds of species of fish, invertebrates and coral reefs.

-2. Ocean trenches: The deepest marine areas where sunlight does not penetrate.
+- Ocean trenches: The deepest marine areas where sunlight does not penetrate.
 Life here has developed unique adaptations to survive in extreme conditions of pressure and darkness.

-3. Estuaries: Regions where fresh water from rivers and salt water from the sea meet, forming valuable habitats for both marine animals and migratory birds.
+- Estuaries: Regions where fresh water from rivers and salt water from the sea meet, forming valuable habitats for both marine animals and migratory birds.

 These sub-ecosystems contain not only organisms that depend directly on the characteristics of the water, but also species adapted to highly variable conditions of salinity and temperature.
 In areas close to the coasts, such as mangroves and marshes, the interaction between aquatic and terrestrial ecosystems provides a vital refuge for many species.